• Skip to primary navigation

 I cooked the onions and carrots over medium heat for about 5 minutes.
 After 5 minutes, I returned the ground beef to the pan.

-I stirred the combine the flour with the meat and vegetables.
+I stirred and combined the flour with the meat and vegetables.
 Then, I added the beef broth mixture.
 I stirred the Cottage Pie meat mixture and heated it, stirring constantly until it was bubbly and thickened.

-I covered the pan and simmered the meat mixture for about 45 minutes until the meat was tender and the carrots were well-cooked.
+I covered the pan and simmered the amazing filling for about 45 minutes until the meat was tender and the carrots were well-cooked.

 How I Made the Mashed Potatoes

-1. I cooked the potatoes in salted water for about 20 minutes until they were nice and soft.
+- I cooked the potatoes in salted water in a large saucepan for about 20 minutes until they were nice and soft.

 When I cook potatoes, I always put a wooden fork into the pan to prevent the pan from boiling over.
 I’m not sure why this works, but it does!